seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 O my dear brother!
 This was an ill beginning of the night:
-Never come such division ’tween our souls!
+Never come such division 'tween our souls!
 Let it not, Brutus.

 **BRUTUS**